Moncton High School (1898): Controversy

-The government has stated that the new school is not "Moncton High School", but a "New Moncton High School", which will have to be named, by the DEC, once built.
+The government had previously stated that the new school is not "Moncton High School", but a "New Moncton High School", which would had had to be named, by the District Education Council (DEC), once built; however once built the new school building retained the name of Moncton High School.

 Minister of Education Jody Carr announced on February 16, 2011, that a new school would be built in a new location.
 On July 5, 2011, Education Minister Jody Carr announced that a new Moncton High School would be built on the Royal Oaks site.
 According to the Department of Education, Royal Oaks was the best of all 20 scouted locations because of anticipated population change, existing community amenities, community school use, catchment area, accessibility of the site, available utilities, and transportation strategies.

 Moncton City Councillors opposed the move.
 Moncton's City Manager announced earlier on December 22, 2011, that rather than fight the move, the City intended to work toward an agreement with Royal Oaks subdivision and the Province.
 In addition, withdrawing the rezoning application did not affect the move because the s.
 96 of the Community Planning Act exempts the Province from zoning bylaws and regulations: the rezoning application was only presented as a token gesture by Rompsen.
 As a result, the newly proposed school would go ahead with or without City approval.
 Accepting this interpretation of the Community Planning Act, Moncton City Council accepted on June 25, 2012, the Province's $12.8 million offer to cover part of the infrastructure costs for the new high school.
 The total infrastructure costs for the city would amount to $30 million because of the need to construct new roads, sewers and water lines to service the new location.
 As a result of the decision, two prominent philanthropists withdrew scholarships for the school.

 The Province states that DEC approved the new high school.
 According to the Education Act, jurisdiction over the determination of the location of school is split between the DEC, which determines the "general location" while the Minister of Education is to determine the "site" on which schools are to be built.
-In March 2012, The District Education Council (DEC) President, Harry Doyle, protested the Province's decision to move the school and stated that the DEC was given no role in determining its location.
+In March 2012, The District Education Council President, Harry Doyle, protested the Province's decision to move the school and stated that the DEC was given no role in determining its location.